Flight

 Ferry

-Lastly, speaking of seasickness, whilst there is a ferry to Anambas, it's not really a viable choice for overseas travelers, given that it's quite an old vessel, is susceptible to
+Lastly, speaking of seasickness, whilst there is a ferry to Anambas, it's not really a viable choice for overseas travelers, given that it's quite an old vessel, is susceptible to weather and can take up to 10 hours or more to complete the crossing.
+Still, for the budget-conscious, ferry ticket inquiries can be made here.

 Hopefully, the information above is helpful.
 Should you have any questions or inquiries, by all means let us know below.